swyxio/react-todomvc/README.md

 import 'react-todomvc/dist/todomvc.css'; // for styling

 const App = () => {
-  const props = useTodosLocalState() // TODO: replace this return (
+  const props = useTodosLocalState() // FOR DEMO CREATOR: replace this with your impl! return (
     <div>
       <Todos {...props} />